notlibrary/obsidian-adamantine-pick/src/story.md

 ---
-Adamantine diagram note explaining plugin customized "(P)KM methodology" via user story So you eventually find yourself surrounded with tons of useless city krank file information overload(i.e. Obsidian Discord server) without any single idea what to do next
+Adamantine diagram note explaining plugin customized "(P)KM methodology" via user story So you eventually find yourself surrounded with tons of useless city krank file information overload(i.e. Obsidian Discord server or even worse Twitch chat with 100k users) without any single idea what to do next

 The 3-step algorithm as follows:
 1. Get over it there's nothing you can do they all just pieces of paper flying away from you